Fundamental theorem of algebra

 The fundamental theorem of algebra, also called d'Alembert's theorem or the d'Alembert–Gauss theorem, states that every non-constant single-variable polynomial with complex coefficients has at least one complex root.
 This includes polynomials with real coefficients, since every real number is a complex number with its imaginary part equal to zero.

 Equivalently (by definition), the theorem states that the field of complex numbers is algebraically closed.

 The theorem is also stated as follows: every non-zero, single-variable, degree n polynomial with complex coefficients has, counted with multiplicity, exactly n complex roots.
 The equivalence of the two statements can be proven through the use of successive polynomial division.

 Despite its name, it is not fundamental for modern algebra; it was named when algebra was synonymous with the theory of equations.
+Additionally, the theorem cannot be proven in Algebra: transcendental methods such as, for example, topology and the theory of holomorphic functions of one complex variable are required to prove the theorem.